 The Southeastern Minnesota Arts Council administers grant monies allocated by the Legislature of the State of Minnesota earmarked for arts-related projects

-in addition to funding for individual artists from the McKnight Foundation.
+in addition to funding for individual artists.
 Individuals and groups seeking to apply for funding are strictly held to the following qualifications.

 - The applicant is located in the 11-county SEMAC Region of southeastern Minnesota: Dodge, Fillmore, Freeborn, Goodhue, Houston, Mower, Olmsted, Rice, Steele, Wabasha, and Winona Counties.